tsipkens/mat-tfer-pma/README.md

 4. the angular speed at the centerline, `omega`; and
 5. the angular speed at the inner electrode, `omega1`;.

 For this program, if `m_star` is specified as one of the setpoint parameters, any one of the other parameters can be specified.
 If `m_star` is not specified, the program will expect inputs for `V` and `omega`.
 Other combinations are not currently supported.
-The name-value pairs are specified similar to other MATLAB functions.
+The name-value pairs are specified similar to other Matlab functions.
 For example, to specify `m_star` as 0.1 fg and `V` as 20 V, one can enter

 ```Matlab
 sp = get_setpoint(prop,'m_star',0.1e-18,'V',20);